iWriteGigs

 B a collection of songs, praise, thanksgiving, confession and supplication

-C the first chapter in the Babylonian creation myth
+C the last chapter in the Babylonian creation myth

 Question #22